chat text

 8. Dooring Accidents

-Yes, even car doors can cause motorcycle accidents.
+Yes, even car doors can cause bike incidents.
 Opening a car door may end up in a collision if the motorcyclist doesn’t have enough time to react.
 Ensure to double-check your surroundings before opening doors on busy streets.

 • Brain Injuries